cjhouser/kubernetes/networking/pod-to-service/README.md

 # Pod-to-service Networking
 Use Kubernetes services to expose pods internally to the cluster with a reliable IP address.
-The service will loadbalance traffic across pods that the service targets via labels.
+The service will balance traffic across pods that the service targets.

+# Lab
+This lab sets up a deployment with one replica (two pods).
+The deployment contains two small HTTP servers.
+Each listen for requests on port 8080, increment their local counter when receiving a request, and send an HTTP response back to the requester with the current local count.
+Instead of using the IP addresses of the pods directly, a service is put in place that knows how to find those pods in the cluster, whatever their IP addresses may be.

 # Usage
 1. Spin up the resources